CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

-Note that the behavior of \texttt{resume(..)} depends on whether the cancelled waiter moves the cell to \texttt{CANCELLED} or \texttt{REFUSE} state.
-However, if \texttt{resume(..)} observes $\mathtt{FUTURE}_\mathtt{CANCELLED}$ state, the expected behavior can not yet be predicted by reading the cell state.
-We resolve this race by \emph{delegating} the rest of the current \texttt{resume(..)} to the cancellation handler, replacing $\mathtt{FUTURE}_\mathtt{CANCELLED}$ with the element {---} see the corresponding transition in Figure~\ref{fig:cell_smart_cancellation}.
-After that, when the cancellation handler changes the cell's state to \texttt{CANCELLED} or \texttt{REFUSE}, it receives the value and completes the resumption.
+Note that the behavior of \texttt{resume(..)} depends on whether the aborted thread moves the cell to \texttt{CANCELLED} or \texttt{REFUSE} state.
+However, if \texttt{resume(..)} observes $\mathtt{THREAD}_\mathtt{CANCELLED}$ state (the cell stores a \texttt{Thread} instance while \texttt{unpark(..)} fails), the expected behavior can not yet be predicted.
+We resolve this race by \emph{delegating} the rest of the current \texttt{resume(..)} to the cancellation handler, replacing the thread instance with the resumption value {---} see the corresponding transition from $\mathtt{THREAD}_\mathtt{CANCELLED}$ to $\mathtt{VALUE}$ in Figure~\ref{fig:cell_smart_cancellation}.
+After that, when the cancellation handler changes the cell's state to \texttt{CANCELLED} or \texttt{REFUSE}, it receives the value and completes the resumption correspondingly.
 In this case, the value passed to \texttt{resume(..)} can be out of the data structure for a while but is guaranteed to be processed eventually.
+Note that \texttt{resume(..)} never fails when using the smart cancellation mode.

 \paragraph{Mutex with Smart Cancellation.} Consider the mutex example again.
 Listing~\ref{listing:mutex_smart_cancellation} presents the \texttt{onCancellation()} and \texttt{completeRefusedResume(..)} implementations for the basic algorithm from Listing~\ref{listing:mutex_basic}; the rest stays the same.